w9858/sv-rtssf/README.md

-# Local Private Server for RELEASE THE SPYCE secret fragrance
+# Private Server for RELEASE THE SPYCE secret fragrance

-**Use at your own risk!**

 ---